-1. PREAMBLE
+1 PREAMBLE

-These rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
+- a) These rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Programme Structure identifies which modules are core for the Course.
-The Module Directory will give detail of assessment arrangements.

-A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed.

-It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+The Module Directory will give detail of assessment arrangements. - b) A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.

-2. PASS MARK
+2 PASS MARK

-The pass mark for all modules of the Graduate Diploma is 50.

-The pass mark for the Graduate Certificate is 40

-For the purposes of these rules taught module averages will be rounded to the nearest whole number - i.e. 39.5 will count as 40, 39.4 as 39.
+- a) The pass mark for all modules of the Graduate Diploma is 50.
+Credits are only awarded if the module is passed.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) The pass mark for the Graduate Certificate is 40 - c) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 39.5 will count as 40, 39.4 as 39.

-3. ELIGIBILITY FOR AN AWARD
+3 ELIGIBILITY FOR AN AWARD

-3.1 THE GRADUATE DIPLOMA
+THE GRADUATE DIPLOMA